 CB1 Receptor Misplacement May Cause Neurodegeneration

-The CB1 receptor must be placed exactly in its spot or nerve transmission problems can start.
+CB1 receptors must be placed exactly in their spots in the brain or nerve transmission problems can start.

 One of the most abundant G-protein coupled receptors in the central nervous system (CNS) is the CB1 receptor.
 These are important parts of the endocannabinoid system, responsible for modulating pain, appetite, mood, and affecting memory.
 This receptor is also associated with multiple neurodegenerative disorders and has become a subject of intense interest in research circles.